Kir-Antipov/mc-publish/README.md

 #### github-token

-A valid token for the GitHub API.
+Your GitHub API token.
 It's required if you want to publish your assets to GitHub.

 ```yaml
 github-token: ${{ secrets.GITHUB_TOKEN }}